NikolaiRadke/Nokolino_pcb/linux_uploader/README.md

-# Uploading Files on the JQ6500 with Linux
+# Uploading files on the JQ6500 with Linux

 It is quite easy with this command line tool, written by [Reinhard Max](https://chiselapp.com/user/rmax/repository/jq6500).
 I added a precompiled version (64 Bit).
 It is free, but it is also *beerware*... ;-)